Tajikistan Jamaat Ansarullah: History

+Under the Taliban (2021–present)

 In July 2021, the organization's Afghan-based fighters were entrusted by the Taliban with security of Northern Badakhshan.
-After the fall of Kabul on August 15, 2021, Tajik officials were reviewing reports of Jamaat Asadullah planning to infiltrate Tajikistan.
-During this time, Tajik president Emomali Rahmon, deployed 20,000 soldiers of the Tajik Ground Forces to the Afghan-Tajik border.
+After the fall of Kabul on August 15, 2021, Tajikistani officials were reviewing reports of Jamaat Asadullah planning to infiltrate Tajikistan.
+During this time, Tajikistani president Emomali Rahmon, deployed 20,000 soldiers of the Tajikistani Ground Forces to the Afghan–Tajikistani border.

-In July 2022, Tajik security forces noticed a guard tower that was built with assistance from the Taliban across from the Darvoz district.
-The group's name was also tagged on a rock on the base of the guard tower, being meant as a threat to Tajik authorities.
-According to an official from the Tajik Border Troops, members of the group walk demonstratively along the Panj everyday, or drive their cars in the area to verbally harass them via loudspeaker.
+In July 2022, Tajikistani security forces noticed a guard tower that was built with assistance from the Taliban across from the Darvoz district.
+The group's name was also tagged on a rock on the base of the guard tower, being meant as a threat to Tajikistani authorities.
+According to an official from the Tajikistani Border Troops, members of the group walk demonstratively along the Panj everyday, or drive their cars in the area to verbally harass them via loudspeaker.

 In September 2022, Shapirov was reported to have been killed in Kabul.
 However another source claimed that he might be alive.

-On April 26, 2023, the State Committee for National Security counter-terrorism forces killed three fighters of Jamaat Ansarullah in the village of Dashti Yazoglum.
+On April 26, 2023, the State Committee for National Security counter-terrorism forces killed three fighters of Tajikistan Jamaat Ansarullah in the village of Dashti Yazoglum.
 Both men intended to internally destabilize Tajikistan.

-Another incident occurred on September 6, 2023, the State Committee for National Security counter-terrorism unit killed three fighters of Jamaat Ansarullah.
+Another incident occurred on September 6, 2023, the State Committee for National Security counter-terrorism unit killed three fighters of Tajikistan Jamaat Ansarullah.
 The clash occurred in the Darvoz district after the latter refused to surrender.
 According to state media outlet Khovar, the men were intended to carry out "terrorist acts."
 The unit also seized night-vision devices, M16 rifles, and M15 pistols smuggled from Afghanistan.